vuminhtue/SMU_Deep_Learning_Keras/index.md

 {: .prereq}

 > ## Workshop Description
 > This is the introductory workshop on Deep Learning in Python using Keras library.
-Within this workshop, students will learn how to apply Keras library into Deep Learning.
-> After this workshop, students learn how to use Keras for Classification/Regression problem, application of CNN for image classification, RNN LSTM for time series forecasting.
+Within this workshop, students will learn basic introduction to Deep Learning and basic with Keras library for Deep Neural Network.
+In particular, students learn how to use Keras for Classification/Regression problem, application of CNN for image classification, RNN LSTM for time series forecasting.

 Pre-requisite for the course is “Introduction to Machine Learning in Python using scikit-learn”, offered by CITI team.
 >